swaptacular/swpt-k8s-config/README.md

 node's subdirectory is unique.

-In this example, we will presume that you want to run an accounting authority node, but if you want to run a different type of node, the only difference would be in the name of the subdirectory that you need to preserve (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`):
+In this example, we will presume that you want to run an accounting authority node, but if you want to run a different type of node (or more than one type of node), the only difference would be the names of the subdirectories that you need to preserve (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`):

 ``` console
 $ pwd